Sprytile/Sprytile/CodeOfConduct.md

 size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

+Diversity is important, and we will do our best to make the project welcoming to everyone.

 ### Our Standards